wagaweb/waboot/README.md

     Waboot()->layout->create_zone(string <zone_name>, [\WBF\components\mvc\View|string|FALSE <zone_view>, array <zone_params>]);
     ```

     The only required param is the zone name.
-Zone name can be any `[a-z-]` string.
+Zone name can be any `[a-z-]+` string.

-    The view (when provided) can be a WBF View or a string.
-If a string is provided, the template will be retrieved via locate_template.
+    The view (when provided) can be a [WBF View](https://github.com/wagaweb/wbf/tree/master/src/components/mvc) or a string.
+If a string is provided, the template will be retrieved via `locate_template()`.

 - Render the zone